alex-elamin/api-batch-ingestion-pipeline/README.md

 The solution covers the complete lifecycle:

--Raw data ingestion from API
+- Raw data ingestion from API

--Incremental record tracking
+- Incremental record tracking

--Data transformation and enrichment
+- Data transformation and enrichment

--Analytics-ready outputs for further consumption
+- Analytics-ready outputs for further consumption

 ---